open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-configurations-vagrant.md

 #### Planet Nations (Internet)

 * Nations are Planet apps for the Internet, allowing communities to interact with each other.
-* Nations are over a group of communities, and can run reports on any communities it owns.
+* Nations are connected to many communities, and can run reports on any communities it owns.
 * As you complete these instructions, an OLE administrator will complete the registration of your community with the Virtual Intern Nation.

 ## macOS and Ubuntu